MicrosoftDocs/dynamics365smb-docs/business-central/ui-experiences.md

 > All regular users in a solution must be assigned the same plan, Essential or Premium, before that experience can be selected for the company.
 Accordingly, one user cannot access Premium features if one or more other users can only access Essential features.
 This is not the case for non-regular users of type Team Member, Internal Admin, External Accountant, and Delegated Admin, who can each be assigned a different plan than other users in the solution.<br /><br /> Only users of type Evaluation or Premium can change the value in the **Experience** field from Essential to Premium.

 > [!NOTE]
-> With 2024 release wave 1, a Premium license user can sign in to a company where the **User Experience** field is set to **Essentials** on the **Company Information** page.
+> In 2024 release wave 1, a user with the Premium plan can sign in to a company that's using the Essentials plan.
 However, the Premium user can't use any of the features that the Premium license provides.
-This doesn't work in the opposite direction.
-Users who have an Essentials license can't sign in to a company where the **User Experience** is set to **Premium**.
+The same isn't true in the opposite direction.
+Users who have the Essentials plan can't sign in to a company that's using the Premium plan.

 Prior to defining a company's experience setting, you define users' access to specific functions and pages by assigning permission sets.
 For more information, see [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).